Holloman Air Force Base: 49th Tactical Fighter Wing

 These squadrons were PCS (moved Permanent Change of Station) to Holloman as part of the 37th Operations Group on 15 June 1992.
 The formal transfer to the 49th Operations group occurred on 8 July 1992 when the 37th OG was inactivated.
 In 1993 these squadrons were inactivated with assets transferred to the 7th, 8th and 9th Fighter Squadrons.
 The 7th was designated a combat training squadron, the 8th and 9th being deployable operational fighter squadrons.

 On 1 July 1993, the 20th Fighter Squadron was activated as part of the 49th Operations Group, taking over the F-4Es of the 9th FS.
 The mission of the 20th FS was to conduct training with the German Air Force.
 The F-4Es which the 20th FS flew initially were USAF-owned aircraft, however in 1997 the squadron began flying German-owned F-4F aircraft.
 The F-4Fs, however flew in USAF markings.
-The 20th Fighter Squadron was inactivated on 20 December 2004 and the F-4Fs sent to Germany.
+The 20th Fighter Squadron was inactivated on 20 December 2004 and the F-4Fs were flown to the Aerospace Maintenance and Regeneration Group.
+The first arrival, 72-1118, was delivered by Col. Kevin Zeeck on 18 November.
+The second, 72-1218, arrived at the base two days later.
+The remaining 14 F-4s arrived at AMARG by the second week of January 2005 in 4 further waves.

 The 48th Rescue Squadron was activated at Holloman AFB on 1 May 1993 with its six Sikorsky HH-60G Pave Hawk helicopters.
 The personnel of the 48th deployed six times in support of Operations Northern and Southern Watch.
 Additionally, the 48th saved 33 lives in real-world rescues in the American Southwest.
 The unit was inactivated on 1 February 1999.

-The 8th and 9th Fighter Squadrons deployed to Aviano Air Base, Italy and Spangdahlem Air Base, Germany from 21 February–1 July 1999, in support of Operation Allied Force.
+The 8th and 9th Fighter Squadrons deployed to Aviano Air Base, Italy and Spangdahlem Air Base, Germany, from 21 February–1 July 1999, in support of Operation Allied Force.
 Flying more than 1,000 total sorties, pilots flew into heavily defended skies, littered with surface-to-air missiles and anti-aircraft fire.
 In particular, F-117A pilots bravely trusting in their aircraft's low observable technology struck some of the most valuable, and highly guarded targets in Serbia.
 The F-117s penetrated the heavily defended areas, which conventional aircraft could not reach, and at least two aircraft were lost.